'It Really Doesn't Feel Real': Sister Of UC Davis Grad Killed In Russia Searches For Answers

 Marie Claire describes her sister Catherine as a one-of-a-kind, worldly woman moving to Russia to take courses at a university for a master’s degree.

-Before police discovered her body after she’d been missing several days, her last contact was a text to her mother reading: “In a car with a stranger, I hope I’m not being abducted.”READ MORE: Paratransit: New Rental Car Service For People With Disabilities In Sacramento
+Before police discovered her body after she’d been missing several days, her last contact was a text to her mother reading: “In a car with a stranger, I hope I’m not being abducted.”READ MORE: Coyote Spotted In East Sacramento Neighborhood

 “It’s hard to say whether she wrote it or whether her phone was taken and someone in the car wrote it, but I know that she was terrified in that car,” Marie Claire Serou said.